peterdgreat/myPortfolio/README.md

 # Portfolio

-> This is a simple portfolio website .For this project, I've used HTML, CSS to the entire website.
+> This is a simple portfolio website.
+For this project, I've used HTML, CSS for the entire website.
 I've included GRID and flexbox to make more professional distribution of elements inside specific parts of the website.
 #### Mobile

 ![screenshot](/img/readme/port.png)